The story of our land - Cranehaven Bed & Breakfast

 Over the past 25 years, Rick and I have planted hundreds of trees and shrubs on our property.
 Now our land is alive with the sights and sounds of roadrunners, doves, red-wing blackbirds, crows, bluebirds, flickers, meadow larks, swallows, lapis lazulis, mockingbirds, Baltimore orioles, Stellar Jays, humming birds, wild canaries, ravens, hawks, vultures, king birds, scarlet tanagers, owls and the occasional bald eagle.
 Swallows nest in our garage, trusting us to open the garage doors before sunrise so they can fly out to eat mosquitos and other insects to feed their young.
 Our land has become a wild bird sanctuary to the benefit of both man and our avian friends.
 It is a joy and privilege to live in the heart of so much natural beauty.
 It changes your state of mind to reflect greater peace and harmony with all creation.
 It teaches all who visit here, that indeed it is possible “the lion and the lamb may safely lie down together.”

 Cranehaven property features 32 acres of fenced rural land, surrounded by farm fields, unpaved farm roads, irrigation canals, and a wonderful neighbor whose lovely home is about ¼ mile away from ours.
-There is a rose garden, a solar fountain constructed of locally quarried flagstone rock, and a pond with cattails and water lilies.
+There is a rose garden, a solar fountain constructed of locally quarried flagstone rock, and a pond with cattails, sunflowers, oat grasses, and water lilies.
 The pond has two benches where you can sit and enjoy watching frogs and dragonflies play among the floating lilies.
 There is a Personal Discovery Walking Path around the property so you can enjoy the outdoors and all it has to offer.
 There's also a small elm forest that just appeared on its own initiative, and which is an inviting location for having a picnic in the woods.
 For your deeper enjoyment of Nature, two sky-blue, parachute nylon hammocks are invitingly suspended between tall, shade-rich cottonwood trees.
-There are also several apple trees, pear trees, apricot trees, pecan trees, a single almond tree, grape vines of several varieties, a recently planted strawberry patch, raspberry bush and a blackberry patch which offer sweet, little delicacies of natural delight.
-In season, visitors can help themselves to any of the organically grown fruits, nuts and berries that are ready for picking and eating.
+There are also several apple trees, pear trees, apricot trees, and grape vines of several varieties, which offer sweet, little delicacies of natural delight.
+In season, visitors can help themselves to any of the organically grown fruits and berries that are ready for picking and eating.
 There is an outside sitting area under the shade of a huge cottonwood tree for meditation, reading, outside enjoyment of your meal or beverage, sitting outside during the magical time of twilight, nighttime star-gazing or searching the skies for UFO presence.
 (Yes, we have had several opportunities to witness “unidentified flying objects” in the skies above Cranehaven.
 Who knows what you might see when you look heavenward!)